Product design for reliability

 Battery endurance in cycles

-Smartphones and tablets must achieve at least 800 charging cycles at 80 % remaining capacity, under conditions where the charging rate is limited by the battery management system (not by the power delivery capabilities of the power supply).
+Smartphones and tablets must achieve at least 800 (500 for other mobile phones) charging cycles at 80 % remaining capacity, under conditions where the charging rate is limited by the battery management system (not by the power delivery capabilities of the power supply).

 Battery management